vehicomlab/vehicomlab/README.md

 - Vehicular Communications Laboratory
 - University of Modena and Reggio Emilia, Italy
+- Prova

 <!---
 vehicomlab/vehicomlab is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.